 Moong Dal Tadka is a delicious, simple and comforting lentil curry that’s very easy to make.
 Served with jeera rice and kachumber salad, it makes the perfect complete healthy meal.
-If you’re in the mood for something more cheeky, try making these Aloo Pakoras with dal…the perfect combination!
+If you're in the mood for something more cheeky, try making these Aloo Pakoras to go along with this recipe...the perfect combination!

-Moong Dal is a simple lentil recipe, so if you’re a new cook or just want something simple and easy to make dinner, then this is definitely the right recipe for you.
-It’s also a healthy option full of protein and nutrients.
+This is a simple recipe, so if you’re a new cook or just want something simple and easy to make dinner, then this is definitely the right recipe for you.
+It's also a healthy option full of protein and nutrients.

-In Pakistan, daal is usually made with a combination of two lentils: moong and masoor daal.
-However, sometimes I like to make each dal separately.
-Today, I’m going to show you how to make comforting and soul soothing moong dal takda.
+In Pakistan, daal is usually made with a combination of two lentils: moong and masoor.
+However, sometimes I like to make them separately.

 P.S.
 If you’re interested in learning more about South Asian lentil recipes, check out this Ultimate Guide to Daal Recipes in the Pakistani & Indian Manner.
 They’re lots of delicious recipes included too!

-Making moong dal tadka is very easy.
+Making this recipe is very easy.
 Essentially it’s just boiling the daal with a handful of spices, and then adding a tempering of aromatic spices such as, thinly sliced onion, thinly sliced garlic, cumin seeds, and sometimes whole red chillies or green chillies.

-You can however make moong dal either by boiling it or using a pressure cooker.
+You can however make this recipe either by boiling it or using a pressure cooker.
 It’s faster to cook dal in pressure cooker of course as compared to boiling it.
 I’ve outlined both stove top and pressure cooker method below and in the recipe card as well.

 1.)
 Soak the moong dal in water for 20 minutes.
 Drain in a collander.

 2.)
 Transfer the dal to a medium sized pot, and add enough water so that it is one inch above the lentils.